-DEADLINE FOR WRITE-IN CANDIDATES TO FILE:

-Last day for write-in candidate to file Statement of Write-in Candidacy and Nomination Papers by 5:00 p.m. §§ 8601, 8604
+May 24, 2016 (E-14) DEADLINE FOR WRITE-IN CANDIDATES TO FILE (NON-PRESIDENTIAL CANDIDATES): Last day for write-in candidates to file the Statement of Write-in Candidacy and Nomination Papers by 5:00 p.m. with the Registrar of Voters' office.